-The Nike Metcon sold out faster than flat screen TVs on black Friday when it hit the market a few months back.
+The Nike Metcon sold out faster than flat screen TVs on Black Friday sale when it hit the market a few months back.
 Since then word has been consistently positive about this moderately priced shoe and we’re here to find out what all the fuss is about.

 First we’re going to put Metcon under the microscope to see what makes it tick and then we’re going to see if it holds up in a side by side with the workhorse of Nike weight lifting shoes, the Romaleos 2.

 The Metcon makes no bones about trying to be all things to all athletes.
 The amazing thing is that it very nearly succeeds.

 - Looks - The Metcon is just a great looking shoe.
 From sole to laces and everything in between it’s a marvel of contemporary athletic footwear design.

 - Weight - The Metcon is a bit heavier than the Nano Crossfit but most of the additional weight can be explained by the comfort-inducing, inch thick insole.